 Will the cost of travel insurance rise as a result of Brexit?

 It’s possible but we don’t know yet.
 An example of one of those factors is the possible loss of EHIC.
 At the moment some customers are being treated for free in Europe with EHIC, but without it, that cost will be passed on to travel insurers which could force travel insurance premiums up as insurers will be required to pay out to customers more frequently and in greater amounts.

 European Health Insurance Cards (EHIC) are one of the biggest benefits for UK travellers heading overseas.
-These cards are free for citizens of EEA countries and Switzerland.
-The EHIC means that you are entitled to the same treatment at state-run hospitals and GPs that locals are.
+The EHIC means that you are entitled to the same treatment at state-run hospitals and GPs that locals are in EEA countries and Switzerland.
 Clearly, this can be very useful if you need emergency medical care when you’re on holiday.

 Brexit means that the UK will need to renegotiate the partnership with other European nations to offer healthcare when citizens are abroad.

 If we leave with a deal, then EHICs should still work until at least the end of December 2020.
 If the EHIC is no longer available, because of a no-deal Brexit, we’re delighted to say that AllClear’s underwriter will be looking to continue to offer cover for those risks that fall within the policy terms and conditions.